Open-Cascade-SAS/OCCT/dox/user_guides/modeling_algos/modeling_algos.md

 ~~~~~

 @section occt_modalg_7 Offsets, Drafts, Pipes and Evolved shapes

+These classes provide the following services:

+  * Creation of offset shapes and their variants such as:
+    * Hollowing;
+    * Shelling;
+    * Lofting;
+  * Creation of tapered shapes using draft angles;
+  * Creation of sweeps.

 @subsection occt_modalg_7_1 Shelling

 Shelling is used to offset given faces of a solid by a specific value.
 It rounds or intersects adjacent faces along its edges depending on the convexity of the edge.